 Prerequisite: Junior or senior standing

-VIS 3545 Refer to NME 3545 in New Media Courses (School of Film and Media Studies) for description.
+NME 3545 Refer New Media Courses (School of Film and Media Studies) for description.

 Interactive Installation: Hacking the Everyday

-VIS 3720 Refer to NME 3720 in New Media Courses (School of Film and Media Studies) for description.
+NME 3720 Refer to New Media Courses (School of Film and Media Studies) for description.

 Experimental Web Practice

-VIS 3770 Refer to NME 3770 in New Media Courses (School of Film and Media Studies) for description.
+NME 3770 Refer to New Media Courses (School of Film and Media Studies) for description.